-The applicant currently owns and operates a cannabis manufacturing and distribution facility, The Distillate Co., in Costa Mesa - which was approved in 2018 under Measure X. More recently on December 9, 2021, the Zoning Administrator approved a minor CUP to add non-storefront retail (delivery) to their existing Measure X business - which is allowed pursuant to Measure Q. The Distillate Co. has been operating in the City since 2021.
+The applicant has partnered with an existing cannabis manufacturing and distribution facility located in Costa Mesa, Nature's Market - which was approved in 2018 pursuant to Measure X and has been operating since 2020.
 There are no active Code Enforcement cases at the Measure X facility.